 Step Two: What Can I Change?

 What out of the three elements from the previous step can you change?
-Bare in mind that the change that you can potentially make should eventually improve your emotional health and your immediate overwhelming emotion.
+Bear in mind that the change that you can potentially make should eventually improve your emotional health and your immediate overwhelming emotion.

 Sometimes it's impossible to change the external event, but we can work on our thoughts and how we talk to ourselves internally during the situation.
 Pick two things out of the elements in the previous step that you think are the most suitable for you to try to change.